hydronica/trial/README.md

 ``` go
   TestFunc  func(args ...interface{}) (result interface{}, err error)
 ```

-There is no way in golang to pass a generic function as an interface{} and call the function, so we need to use some functional programming.
-We need to embedded the function we are testing in another function.

 - **args []interface{}** - the arguments to be passed as parameters to the method.
   - case to the expected type, eg args[0].(string), args[1].(int)